Financial-Times/origami/README.md

 The predefined CSS classes in o-typography are available when using the [build service](https://www.ft.com/__origami/service/build/v2/) or in [Sass](#sass) when silent-mode is set to `false`.

 All classes provided by o-typography come prefixed with 'o-typography-'; for example `o-typography-headline`.
-Classes do not depend on specific HTML, but we encourage developers to select semantic elements.
+Classes do not depend on specific HTML, but we encourage developers to use semantic elements.

 Example: